ctrlaltchris/pulse-express-front/README.md

 - Will's computer runs the visualizers better than Chris and Joel's computer.
 Obvious bug.
 - Anyone can delete anything (if they're logged in).
   - We need a related usermodel.
+- heroku deletes the files after about 5 minutes so it breaks existing links.

 ## Reflection:
 - We need to go over Github branching more to avoid conflicts.